Bundesdruckerei-GmbH/python-project-kickstarter/docs/sub-template.md

 copier copy https://github.com/Bundesdruckerei-GmbH/python-project-kickstarter.git .
 copier copy https://github.com/your_username/your_template_extension.git --data-file copier-answers/python-project-kickstarter.yml .
 ```
-,where "your_template_extension" is another copier template designed to placed on top
+, where "your_template_extension" is another copier template designed to placed on top
 of this basic template for additional or adjusted features.

 The two templates remain independent in the eyes of copier and users have to update both